DDDmakers/violation-dashboard/README.md

 runGitHub( repo="violation-dashboard", username="DDDmakers")

 ```
-The Violatoin Dashboard can also be accessed via the following link: *INSERT LINK WHEN READY*
+The Violation Dashboard can also be accessed via the following link: https://dddmakers.shinyapps.io/violation-dashboard